 International applicants who hold a masters degree may apply to the J.D. program but also must follow the regular admission procedures.
 No transfer credits are recognized towards the J.D. degree.
 The program of study is three years in duration.

 The financial resources required to attend Berkeley Law are substantial.
-Before committing the energy and financial resources required, international applicants need to obtain a visa and evaluate their ability to meet the total education costs.
-International applicants must be prepared to fund all their academic and living expenses.
+Before committing the energy and financial resources required, you need to obtain a visa and to evaluate your ability to meet Berkeley Law’s total educational costs.
+You must be prepared to fund all of your academic and living expenses.
 Even students who receive some fellowship assistance must be prepared to provide the approximately $79,000 (U.S.) required per academic year for educational and living expenses.

-If the student is married and/or has children, an additional $7,000 is recommended for the spouse and an additional $4,000 is recommended for each child.
-These funds must be provided by either the applicant or the applicant’s sponsor.
+If you are married and/or have children, an additional $7,000 is recommended for your spouse and an additional $4,000 is recommended for each child.
+These funds must be provided by either you or your sponsor.
 Berkeley Law does not provide full-tuition fellowships, tuition waivers, need-based grants, nor graduate teaching assistantships.

 Additional financial aid information for international students is available here.